Alshahatmohamed/ai-image-categorization-ecommerce/README.md

 🔗 LinkedIn: [linkedin.com/in/mohamed-alshahat-8754992a4](https://linkedin.com/in/mohamed-alshahat-8754992a4)
 🧠 AI & Data Science Enthusiast | E-Commerce Automation | PyTorch & ML

-👨‍💻 About the Developer Mohamed Alshahat Data Analyst & AI Developer
+👨‍💻 About the Developer — Mohamed Alshahat · Data Analyst & AI Developer
 • Specialized in combining machine learning, computer vision, and real-world data analysis
 • Focused on building elegant, freelance-ready portfolio projects with real impact
-• Available for freelance work via platforms like Upwork & Freelancer
+• Available for freelance work via platforms

 ---

 💼 Use Cases